-Section 5.6 Referral of Complaints
+Section 5.8 Referral of Complaints

-- (A) The Board may refer the subject matter of any Investigation to the appropriate County agency for an investigation. - (B) The referral of the subject matter of an Investigation in no way affects the Board's power to continue its own Investigation. - (C) Any conflict which may arise between the procedures of the Board and the procedures of an investigating unit of a County agency shall be resolved in favor of the Board.
+- (A) The Board may refer the subject matter of any Investigation to the Office of the U.S. Attorney, the Office of the Cook County State's Attorney, the Office of the Independent Inspector General, and/or any other appropriate agency for further investigation. - (B) The referral of the subject matter of an Investigation in no way affects the Board's power to continue its own Investigation. - (C) Any conflict which may arise between the procedures of the Board and the procedures of an investigating unit of a County agency shall be resolved in favor of the Board.